 First you need to create a password database.
 Click the New Database button to do that.

-Password Safe creates a folder named My Safes in your My Documents/Documents folder and gives your first database a name - pwsafe.
-You can still change the folder and file name, if you want to.
+Password Safe creates a folder named My Safes inside your My Documents/Documents folder and gives your first database a name - pwsafe.
+You can change the folder and file name, if you want to.

 As defaults are fine, click Save.

 Next, you'll need to assign a password for the new password database.
 Make it strong and remember it well - if you forget the password, you will have no access to the database!
 Do not use the same password as your Windows logon password here!
-Read this article to see guidelines for strong, but memorable passwords.
+See this tutorial on guidelines for creating strong, but memorable passwords.

 Type the new password in Safe Combination and Verify fields and click OK.

 Please note that in the picture below, the password is deliberately too short and will cause a warning!